alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 researchers and the incident is considered out of the scope of this Code of Conduct due to the severity of the matter/case, an HR process (formal or informal), will be started.
-In this case, the report will be passed to the HR and/or appropriate personnel under the Turing policies and their policy-related enforcement mechanism will take precedent over this Code of Conduct enforcement.
+In this case, the report will be passed to the HR and/or appropriate personnel under the Turing policies and [the Turing's CoC policy](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2174&SearchId=0&utm_source=interact&utm_medium=category_search&utm_term=*) as well as enforcement mechanism will take precedent over this Code of Conduct enforcement.

-All the Turing employees have the obligation to read and understand the staff policies, which include:
+All the Turing employees have the obligation to read and understand the [HR/People policies](https://mathison.turing.ac.uk/Interact/Pages/Section/ContentListing.aspx?subsection=3439&utm_source=interact&utm_medium=general_search&utm_term=HR+policies), which include, but not limited to:
 - [Workplace Guidelines](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2427&SearchId=0&utm_source=interact&utm_medium=general_search&utm_term=code+of+conduct)
 - [Code of Conduct Policy](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2174&SearchId=23863&utm_source=interact&utm_medium=general_search&utm_term=code+of+conduct)
 - [Disciplinary Policy](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2215&SearchId=23863&utm_source=interact&utm_medium=general_search&utm_term=code+of+conduct)